 How to Send Mail

-Inmate Name and DOC Number
+Inmate Name/Inmate Number

 Mail Requirement for Inmates